stevenlriv/homebase-platform/README.md

                - bank_routing_number
                - bank_account_number
             xvls_listings
-               - available - 255 char
+               - available - 255 char; and update all of the datos to strtotime (one way to do it, is just to edit the listings)
+               - monthly_house_original; price established by user or landlord

         1) User
             - id_referral: starts at 1000 and increments +1 per user